h2oai/mlops-dai-runtimes/rest-mojo-scorer/README.md

 - `explainability`
    Boolean to indicate if MLI results should be returned for this request.
 Default false.

-**Note:**
-> You can also pass the mojo's feature names as variables, see goCurlVars.sh as an example.

 ## Response Output
 The server will log the latency in nanoseconds of the scoring function to the processes standard out.